Ctenochaetus

 Ctenochaetus, or bristletooth tangs, is a genus of marine ray-finned fish belonging to the family Acanthuridae, which includes the surgeonfishes, unicornfishes and tangs.
 These fishes are found in the Indo-Pacific region.
 They have many, small flexible teeth and some species have the common name bristletooth.

 Taxonomy

 Ctenochaetus was first proposed as a genus in 1884 by the American biologist Theodore Gill with Acanthurus strigosus as its type species.
 A. strigosus had originally been described in 1828 by Edward Turner Bennett from the Sandwich Islands.

 Paraphyly

 It has been proposed that this genus and Acanthurus should be merged as otherwise Acanthurus is paraphyletic.
 Ctenochaetus species all nest within Acanthurus, while A. nubilus and A. pyroferus are furthermore nested within Ctenochaetus.
 The 5th edition of Fishes of the World recognises these two genera as valid and classifies them as the two genera in the tribe Acanthurini of the subfamily Acanthurinae within the family Acanthuridae.

 Etymology

-Ctenochaetus Is a compound of cteno, meaning “bristle”, and chaetus, meaning “comb”.
+Ctenochaetus Is a compound of cteno, meaning “comb”, and chaetus, meaning “bristle”.
 Gill did not explain what this alluded to but it is almost certain to allude to the bristle or comb like teeth of these fishes.